'Truly a marathon': How residents, businesses and town councils are intensifying the war against rats

 An area that has seen some success in addressing its rat-related issues is Ang Mo Kio Central, which is one of four areas of concern flagged by NEA because of high trade activity and lapses in refuse management.

-The NEA did not identify the three other areas they are monitoring for a period of at least four months but said it had plans to increase the number.
+NEA did not identify the three other areas it is monitoring for a period of at least four months but said it had plans to increase the number.

-At Ang Mo Kio Central, NEA said the number of refuse management lapses in that area had dropped by 60 per cent, thanks to a joint push with the town council, grassroots advisers, and trade premises to strengthen waste handling and hygiene.
+At Ang Mo Kio Central, NEA said the number of refuse management lapses in that area had dropped by 60 per cent, due to a joint push with the town council, grassroots advisers and trade premises to strengthen waste handling and hygiene.

-Mr Henry Kwek Hian Chuan, the Ang Mo Kio Town Council chairperson and MP for Kebun Baru Single Member Constituency, said that Ang Mo Kio Central had received around 100 reports about rats in 2024.
-This number has dropped to fewer than 50 for the first eight months of 2025.
+Mr Henry Kwek Hian Chuan, the Ang Mo Kio Town Council's chairperson and MP for Kebun Baru, said that Ang Mo Kio Central had received around 100 reports about rats in 2024.
+This number has dropped to fewer than 50 for the first eight months of this year.

-Mr Kwek said that the area was a rat hotspot because of its higher footfall and larger number of food and beverage outlets, so the town council has responded accordingly.
+He added that the area was a rat hotspot because of its high human traffic and large number of food-and-beverage outlets, so the town council responded accordingly.

+"You need to go to that level of resolution to try to remove the food source," Mr Kwek revealed.

-He noted, however, that constant refreshers on proper refuse management have to be given due to high staff turnover.
+He added, however, that constant refreshers on proper refuse management have to be given due to high manpower turnover.

-Mr Kwek said the town council has also taken steps to ensure that its campaign against rodents has minimal impact on other animals, like community cats.
+Mr Kwek said the town council has also taken steps to ensure that its campaign against rodents has minimal impact on other animals such as community cats.

 "It's truly a marathon.
-It's one of the things we must constantly be vigilant on," said Mr Kwek.
+It's one of the things we must constantly be vigilant on," he added.
 "Given how fast rats procreate, any success can only be sustained if everybody does their part."

-"I think this will still be a topic 10 years later, but it's how we can change the practices so we are always more proactive than less," he said.
+"I think this will still be a topic 10 years later, but it's how we can change the practices, so we are always more proactive than less."

 Additional reporting by Eunice Sng.